Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Null models and random matrices

 \subsection{Models inspired by network analysis}

 Other null models are explicitly inspired by null models that are routinely used for networks.
-For instance, the H-Q-S algorithm, invented by Hirschberger, Qi, and Steuer \cite{Hirschberger2007EurJOperRes} is an equivalent of the Erd\H{o}s-R\'{e}nyi random graph in general network analysis.
-Specifically, given the covariance matrix, $C^{\text{sam}}$, the H-Q-S algorithm generates random covariance matrices, $C^{\rm HQS}$, under the following constraints.
+For instance, the H--Q--S algorithm, invented by Hirschberger, Qi, and Steuer \cite{Hirschberger2007EurJOperRes} is an equivalent of the Erd\H{o}s-R\'{e}nyi random graph in general network analysis.
+Specifically, given the covariance matrix, $C^{\text{sam}}$, the H--Q--S algorithm generates random covariance matrices, $C^{\rm HQS}$, under the following constraints.
 First, the expectation of each on-diagonal entry of $C^{\rm HQS}$ is equal to the average of the $N$ on-diagonal entries of $C^{\text{sam}}$, denoted by $\mu_{\rm on} \equiv (1/N) \times \sum_{i=1}^N C^{\text{sam}}_{ii}$.
 Second, the expectation and variance of each off-diagonal entry of $C^{\rm HQS}$ are equal to those of $C^{\text{sam}}$ calculated on the basis of all the off-diagonal entries, denoted by $\mu_{\rm off}$ and $\sigma_{\rm off}^2$, respectively.
 Optionally, one can also constrain the variance of the on-diagonal entries of $C^{\rm HQS}$ \cite{Hirschberger2007EurJOperRes} or use a fine-tuned heuristic variant of the algorithm \cite{Zalesky2012Neuroimage}.
-To implement the most basic H-Q-S algorithm without constraining the variance of the on-diagonal entries of $C^{\rm HQS}$, we set
+To implement the most basic H--Q--S algorithm without constraining the variance of the on-diagonal entries of $C^{\rm HQS}$, we set